I have seen so many year end top project posts popping up all over blogland, I figured I would join in on the fun.

 Okay.
 So, after looking through all my projects from 2011, this is the one that made the most impact on our family.
 We spend so much time in our kitchen and it was hideous before.
 It still is not finished, but just getting the seams filled in, joint taped and spackled, new paint and changing out all the hardware on the cabinets – it is like a new space.

 I guess I was so burnt out from it all I never did really good after pictures.
 That will definitely be on the list for a blog post for the new year.
 We still need to re-do the countertops and the backsplash, but it is already so much better!
-You can read about the transformation here: before, stage 1, stage 2 and stage 3.
+You can read about the transformation here: before

 It was fun to look back at all I accomplished this last year.
 Even though I said I was taking a blog break until the new year, you can expect at least one new post from me in December – a goals/resolutions post of what is to come for the new year!
 What is your favorite project you did this last year?
 I would love to see it!